-CMIA is the Active Private Sector Observer at the FIP, a funding window of the CIF, providing indispensable direct investments to benefit forests, development and climate.
-FIP grant and low-interest loans, channeled through partner multilateral development banks (MDBs), are empowering countries to address the drivers of deforestation and forest degradation both inside and outside of the forest sector to achieve the triple win of being good for forests, good for development and good for the climate.
+CMIA is the APSO at the FIP, a funding window of the CIF, providing indispensable direct investments to benefit forests, development and climate.
+FIP grant and low-interest loans, channelled through partner multilateral development banks (MDBs), are empowering countries to address the drivers of deforestation and forest degradation both inside and outside of the forest sector to achieve the triple win of being good for forests, good for development and good for the climate.

 Forest Carbon Partnership Facility

-The Forest Carbon Partnership Facility (FCPF) assists developing countries in their efforts to reduce emissions from deforestation and forest degradation and foster conservation, sustainable management of forests, and enhancement of forest carbon stocks.
+The Forest Carbon Partnership Facility (FCPF) assists developing countries in their efforts to reduce emissions from deforestation and forest degradation, as well as fostering conservation, sustainable management of forests, and enhancement of forest carbon stocks.
 All these activities are commonly referred to as “REDD+”.
 The FCPF is a multi-stakeholder partnership including 47 developing forest countries.
-There are 17 financial contributors comprised of developed countries, private sector participants and NGO and the Fund capital is $1.057 billion.
+There are 17 financial contributors comprised of developed countries, private sector participants and NGO and the Fund capital is $1.1 billion.
 This is split between two separate but complimentary funding mechanisms:

 44 countries signed Readiness Fund grants and 19 countries are in the Carbon Fund pipeline.